mydnic/beryl/README.md

       - "8000:80"
     volumes:
       - /path/to/your/music:/music   # Change this to your music folder
+      - /path/to/your/dbdata:/var/lib/postgresql/data # Change for persistent DB data
     restart: unless-stopped
 ```

-3. Edit the `docker-compose.yml` file to set the correct path for your music folder.
+3. Edit the `docker-compose.yml` file to set the correct paths for your music and database data folders.

 4. Start the application: